LexMari/FrameworksAssignment1/README.md

 ### To run this project

 Firstly, ensure you are running ApiServer on https, then cd into the client/testvar-spa directory and run 'npm start' the client requires the API server to be running.

+**Important** - the application requires a dev certificate to use HTTPS, this is installed by using the following command `dotnet dev-certs https --check --trust` in the terminal, this certificate applies to the machine, not the project... it may not necessarily need to be run in a specific directory (from memory).